azmainm/ahca-client-sp/README.md

-# After Hours Call Agent (AHCA) - Voice AI Client with VAD
+# SherpaPrompt Voice AI Client with VAD

 ## Overview

-The After Hours Call Agent client is a React/Next.js web application that provides a natural voice interface with **automatic Voice Activity Detection (VAD)**.
-Users can have hands-free conversations with the AI assistant without needing to press any buttons - just speak naturally and the system automatically detects when you start and stop talking.
+The SherpaPrompt client is a React/Next.js web application that provides a natural voice interface with **automatic Voice Activity Detection (VAD)**.
+Users can have hands-free conversations with the AI assistant to learn about SherpaPrompt's automation services, schedule demos, and get support - just speak naturally and the system automatically detects when you start and stop talking.

+**SherpaPrompt** turns conversations into outcomes through four core automation services:
+- **Call Service Automation** - AI agents that handle customer calls and qualify leads
+- **Transcript to Task** - Extract action items from meetings and create tasks
+- **Voice to Estimate** - Create detailed estimates through voice commands
+- **SherpaPrompt App** - Prompt orchestration and management platform

 ## 🎤 Voice Activity Detection (VAD) Features